 PACKAGING

 Each cannula with stiletto shall be packed in accordance with the best trade practices.
 Alternatively, packing may be done as agreed to between the purchaser and the supplier.
-On the package of the product batch Number, Lot Number, and Serial Number shall be mentioned.
+On the package of the product batch number, Lot number, and serial number shall be mentioned.

 All dimensions in millimetres.